The Child, Adolescent and Family Multicultural Externship provides an

 11:30 am -1 pm).

-Externs carry one family therapy case that is specifically supervised
+Externs carry one to two family therapy cases that are specifically supervised

 through this seminar.
 Externs may sometimes bring this family in for live